Alcohol Detox

 Treatment at Michael’s House helps you successfully navigate alcohol detox and prepares you for a full recovery at our inpatient alcohol addiction treatment program here in Palm Springs.
 Through our alcohol and drug rehab and mental health facilities, we incorporate best practices in addiction and behavioral health treatments and provide highly individualized and client-directed care.

-If you would like more information about our alcohol detox program and other addiction treatment options, contact us today.
+If you would like more information about our alcohol detox program and other addiction treatment options, contact us today at 760-548-4032.